SoK: The Security-Safety Continuum of Multimodal Foundation Models through Information Flow and Global Game-Theoretic Analysis of Asymmetric Threats: Threats at Model Level

 \subsection{Mislearning Attacks}

-Mislearning attacks compromise the training process of multimodal models by introducing maliciously crafted data, such as poisoned, fake, or backdoor samples, into the learning in formation flow (\eg training set).
-These attacks aim to corrupt the model’s internal representations, causing it to learn incorrect or biased patterns.
-As a result, the model's ability to extract meaningful information diminishes ($S \downarrow$), leading to inaccurate or unreliable outputs and potentially exposing hidden vulnerabilities, such as triggering specific behaviors when exposed to particular inputs during inference (\eg backdoors).
-Mislearning attacks can also introduce noise into crafted data ($N \uparrow$), making it more stealthy and harder to detect.
-The attacker’s goal is to alter the model’s internal representations and understanding of the data, resulting in behavior that deviates from the designers' intentions.
-Figure~\ref{fig_mislearning} in Appendix shows an example of mislearning attacks.
+Mislearning attacks compromise the training process of multimodal models by injecting malicious data such as poisoned, fake, or backdoor samples into the learning information flow.
+These attacks corrupt internal representations, leading the model to learn incorrect or biased patterns and reducing the effective signal ($S\downarrow$).
+The result is degraded accuracy, unreliable outputs, and potential activation of hidden behaviors during inference (\eg backdoors).
+Some attacks also introduce additional noise ($N\uparrow$) to increase stealth and evade detection.
+The overarching goal is to reshape the model’s understanding of data, causing behaviors that diverge from the designer’s intent.
+Figure~\ref{fig_mislearning} in the Appendix illustrates this attack type.

-\textbf{Mismatching-based attacks.} Mismatching-based attacks mismatch the modality pairings in the training samples, such as pairing the text ``dog'' with an image of a cat, to force the model to learn incorrect mappings.
-From an information-theoretic perspective, this reduces the effective signal $S$ to the model by introducing mismatches between modalities.
-For example, Shan~\cite{Oakland2024Shan} presents a simple ``dirty-label'' poisoning attack on diffusion models, exploiting concept sparsity (only a few samples are associated with a specific concept or prompt).
-Similarly, Shadowcast~\cite{NeurIPS2024Xu} performs a classic label poisoning attack on vision-language models and further strengthens the attack by incorporating image perturbations into the poisoned data to enhance stealth.
-ImgTrojan~\cite{arxiv2024Tao} targets jailbreak scenarios by embedding triggers into clean images and associating them with malicious prompts during training.
-This establishes a backdoor that activates specific behaviors at inference, distinguishing ImgTrojan from conventional poisoning or mismatching attacks.
+\textbf{Mismatching-based attacks.} Mismatching-based attacks disrupt modality alignment by pairing inconsistent samples during training, such as associating the text ``dog'' with an image of a cat, causing the model to learn incorrect mappings.
+From an information-theoretic view, mismatching reduces the effective signal $S$ by weakening cross-modal correspondence.
+Shan~\cite{Oakland2024Shan} demonstrates a ``dirty-label'' poisoning attack on diffusion models that exploits concept sparsity, while Shadowcast~\cite{NeurIPS2024Xu} applies label poisoning to vision-language models and enhances stealth through image perturbations.
+ImgTrojan~\cite{arxiv2024Tao} extends this idea to jailbreak scenarios by embedding triggers into clean images and linking them to malicious prompts, creating a backdoor that activates specific behaviors at inference.